No items found.

 Essential IT disaster recovery exercises: Must-try examples for your business

 To ensure the efficacy of any plan, you need to put it into practice.
-When you ‘practice how you play’ with IT disaster recovery plans, you identify potential issues so you can course correct before you need to recover from a live recovery event.
+When you ‘practice how you play’ with disaster recovery plans, you identify potential issues so you can course correct before you need to recover from a live recovery event.

 Understanding IT disaster recovery exercises: The fundamentals